 The JoWo OmniFlex feels smoother, more consistent, and takes less pressure to flex, which is a delight for an everyday writing experience.
 With some moderate pressure, this is a nib that just about anyone can enjoy with dependable performance.
 THAT SAID, if you are looking to use this nib to try to push it to its limits and get the most dramatic line variation possible, you’re likely to spring the tines past the point where they’ll come back together as they were set from the factory.
 You want to be very conscientious of how hard you’re pushing this nib, because it has limitations (as we’ve tried to show you in this video).

 Pens currently available with the JoWo OmniFlex nibs:

 It’s been well over a year in the making to bring these nibs to market.
 Yafa has made a significant investment of time and money to make this happen to improve the availability and reliability of the OmniFlex on their pens, and they are opening it up to basically every model under the Monteverde and Conklin brands (and potentially future brands).
 JoWo is still working on delivering their initial order of nibs, and the first ones rolling out in Oct 2020 are the polished stainless steel (silver color).
-Next to arrive will be black and rose gold nibs, which have additional plating services required that will delay these nibs for an unknown period of time, hopefully not more than a matter of weeks or months…though with COVID being what it is, everything is subject to change.
+The black nibs are now available as of January 2020, and we are still awaiting on the rose gold nibs, which have additional plating services required that will delay these nibs for an unknown period of time.
+With COVID being what it is, everything is subject to change.

 They will also be offered as standalone nib units, so if you have an older Monteverde or Conklin pen, you are likely to be able to replace the nib unit with a JoWo OmniFlex if you’re so inclined, as the housing/threading has been intentionally kept consistent with the new nibs (the feeds are also the same, in case that matters to you).